 Ask Your Contractor

 1.)
 What will the schedule be like when you’re running the project?

 A schedule is more than just a start and end date.
-It’s important to always check with your contractor about what days and times they plan to be on site.
-While most contractors typically have a five-day work week during daytime hours, every contractor is different so don’t just assume you know their schedule without discussing it.
-Having this schedule will outline the tasks and timing which will give you a big picture view of deadlines for everything in the project.
+It’s important to always ask your contractor about what days and times they plan to be on site.
+While most contractors typically have a five-day work week during daytime hours, every contractor is different, so you can’t just assume you know their schedule without discussing it.
+Having this schedule will outline the tasks and timing, which will give you a big picture view of deadlines for everything in the project.
 It will also give you a benchmark so that you know if things are slipping or being pushed back a day or two.
-So by going over this with your contractor, you’ll be able to plan your own schedule.
+By going over this with your contractor, you’ll be able to plan your own schedule.

 2.)
 Who will be here every day?

 Depending on the size and structure of the company you hire, the answer could vary widely.
 Many remodelers use a lead carpenter system, where a staff member (sometimes called a superintendent) is responsible for day-to-day work on site, and often swings a hammer as well.
 So, ask your remodeling contractor direct questions about who will be responsible for opening and locking up, who will supervise subcontractors on site and who to call on a daily basis with any questions.

 Further key questions center on work-site presence.
 How much time does the contractor propose to spend on your project every week, and how many other jobs is he or she completing in tandem to yours?
 Does your contractor plan on doing any of the actual labor, or is he or she mainly performing in a supervisory role?
 How often will the contractor be on-site, and who’ll be supervising during times when he or she isn’t there?
 A trustworthy and accountable presence should be on hand at all times.